 Pieces can also capture horizontally and vertically.

-Frisian draughts is played on the same board as regular draughts, and uses the same rules for moving the pieces.
+Frisian draughts is played on the same board as International draughts, and uses the same rules for moving the pieces.
 The following additional rules apply:

 - Besides capturing diagonally, one can also capture horizontally and vertically.
 Every piece can thus capture in eight directions: